 People often quote Thomas Jefferson who talked about the wall that separates church and state.
 But they neglect to see that he wasn’t saying that religion should have no influence on the government.
 He was simply saying that the government should never dictate what the denomination of the state should be.
 Jefferson tried to protect the religious liberties from the involvement of the government.

-No government can survive without keeping at least the last six of God’s Ten Commandments.
-God wrote the Ten Commandments on two tables of stone (Exodus 20).
+The founding fathers did not seek to eliminate religion in America for the morals of Christianity and the Judeo-Christian faith must influence our government because they are the basic morals for any government in the world.
+No government can survive without keeping at least the last six of God’s Ten Commandments (Exodus 20).
+The Lord wrote the Ten Commandments on two tables of stone.
 The first table of stone had the four commandments that deal with our relationship with God.
 The second table of stone had the last six commandments that deal with our relationship with man.